waacton/Native-CSharp/README.md

-# Call C# library from any language
+# Use C# library from any language
 This repo demonstrates how to use [.NET 7](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)'s [Native AOT](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/) feature to build a native DLL that can be called from other languages, such as Java and Python.

 ### 1. Enable native AOT publishing